Matthewcs142/freeCodeCamp-web-design-projects/README.txt

     FCC Basic CSS
   Description:
     This file documents my course work for a 44-lesson course from FreeCodeCamp on basic CSS.

+Thirteenth commit:
+  Date of commit:
+    11/21/20
+  Files committed:
+    FCC Applied Visual Design
+  Description:
+    This file documents my course work for a 52-lesson course from FreeCodeCamp on applied visual design.

 Additional portfolio code:
   The following links are for additional projects that I have done while taking Codecademy's courses.
 The code for these projects are stored in other places here on github and not specifically in my own repositories.